Planning to visit Nageshwar temple? Check out our Dwarka Somnath Tour.

 Nageshwar Mahadev Sivalingam is facing South while the Gomugam is facing east.
 There is a story behind this position.
-A devotee named asNaamdev was singing bhajans in front of the Lord, this when the other devotees asked him to stand aside and not hide the Lord.
+A devotee named as Naamdev was singing bhajans in front of the Lord, this when the other devotees asked him to stand aside and not hide the Lord.
 To this Naamdev asked them to suggest one direction in which the Lord does not exist, hence he can then stand there.
 The infuriated devotees carried him and left him on the south.
 To their astonishment, they found that the Linga was now facing South with the Gomugam facing east.

 There are various other forms of abhishekam and poojas known as rudrabhishek with bhog, ek somvar (one Monday), chaar somvaar (four Mondays), Laghurudra and Shravan.

-Festivals Celebrated at Nageshwar Temple
+What are the Festivals Celebrated at Nageshwar Temple?

-How to Reach Nageshwar Temple
+How to Reach Nageshwar Temple?

-By Air- The nearest airport is that of Jamnagar which is 137 kms.
+- Air- The nearest airport is that of Jamnagar which is 137 kms.

-- There are trains which even connect the way down to south through Vadodra, Surat, Mumbai, Goa, Karnataka and Kerala.
+- Rail- There are trains which even connect the way down to south through Vadodra, Surat, Mumbai, Goa, Karnataka and Kerala.

-By Road- There are direct buses available from Jamnagar and Ahmedabad
+- Road- There are direct buses available from Jamnagar and Ahmedabad

 There are various places to accommodate you comfortably within a reasonable budget.
 A few of them are – Hotel Guruprerna, Hotel Meera, Hotel Damji.
 Hotel Dwarka Residency and Hotel Gomti.

-Where to Eat
+Where to Eat near Nageshwar Temple?

 The best places nearby to satiate your hunger would be Charmi Restaurant and Hotel Prasad.

 Rukshmani Mandir – Rukshamanee/ Rukshmani Mandir is an important place of pilgrimage and is dedicated to the most adored consort of Krishna, Devi Rukmini.
 A masterpiece in artistic terms, this temple has embellished walls and carvings which are treat for one’s eyes.
-The rich paintings on the walls of this 12th century temple portray Rukmini’s times spent with her husband.
+Also, the rich paintings on the walls of this 12th century temple portray Rukmini’s times spent with her husband.
 This temple is located in the main city of Dwarka.